DK-Dinesh-DK/AgGrid/README.md

 Example: onCellClicked={(e)=> console.log(e)} // Will Print contents about the clicked cell and gridAPI and columnAPI actions to the console

 onCellDoubleClicked: Used to pass function to be performed on double click of a cell
+Example:

-Example: onCellDoubleClicked={(e)=> console.log(e)} // Will Print contents about the double clicked cell and gridAPI and columnAPI actions to the console
+    onCellDoubleClicked={(e)=> console.log(e)} // Will Print contents about the double clicked cell and gridAPI and columnAPI actions to the console

 onCellContextMenu: Used to pass function to be performed on right click of a cell
+Example:

-Example: onCellContextMenu={(e)=> console.log(e)} // Will Print contents about the right clicked cell and gridAPI and columnAPI actions to the console
+    onCellContextMenu={(e)=> console.log(e)} // Will Print contents about the right clicked cell and gridAPI and columnAPI actions to the console

 onRowClicked: Used to pass function to be performed on click of a row
+Example:

-Example: onRowClicked={(e)=> console.log(e)} // Will Print contents about the clicked row and gridAPI and columnAPI actions to the console
+    onRowClicked={(e)=> console.log(e)} // Will Print contents about the clicked row and gridAPI and columnAPI actions to the console

 onRowDoubleClicked: Used to pass function to be performed on double click of a row
+Example:

-Example: onRowDoubleClicked={(e)=> console.log(e)} // Will Print contents about the clicked row and gridAPI and columnAPI actions to the console
+    onRowDoubleClicked={(e)=> console.log(e)} // Will Print contents about the clicked row and gridAPI and columnAPI actions to the console

-onGridReady: Used to pass function to be performed when grid is ready
+onGridReady: Used to pass function to be performed when grid is ready and will get the grid details and datas like gridApi,columnApi etc..
+Example:

+    function gridReady(){
+        alert("Grid is Ready to Show Details")
+    }

+    ongridReady={(props)=>{
+        console.log(props);
+        // Will Print contents about grid
+        gridReady()
+        // then what ever functionalities we need to perform once grid is ready those functionalities we need to pass here.
+    }}

 # Column Properties:

-DataGrid provides following functionalities for column definitions:
+AgGrid provides following functionalities for column definitions:

     const columns=[
     {headerName: "PAXType", field: "PAXType", width: 160 },